Package delivery: Package delivery in the United States

-In 1852, Wells Fargo, the first of such services, was formed to provide both banking and express services.
-These went hand-in-hand, as the handling of California gold and other financial matters required a secure method for transporting them across the country.
-This put Wells Fargo securely in the stagecoach business and prompted them to participate in the Pony Express venture.
-They were preceded, among others, by the Butterfield Overland Stage, but the failure of the latter put the business in Wells Fargo's hands and led to a monopoly on overland traffic that lasted until 1869, when the transcontinental rail line was completed.
-During this period they carried regular mail in addition to the package business, defying the post office monopoly; eventually, a compromise was worked out wherein Wells Fargo charged its own fee on top of federal postage, in recognition of the limitations of the post office reaching all areas easily.
+In 1852, Wells Fargo, one of the earliest companies to offer combined banking and express services, was formed.
+These functions were closely linked, as the handling of California gold and other financial assets required secure methods of transportation across the country.
+This placed Wells Fargo firmly in the stagecoach business and led to its participation in the Pony Express venture.

+Wells Fargo was preceded by other companies, including the Butterfield Overland Stage; however, the latter's failure left much of the overland business in Wells Fargo's control and resulted in a de facto monopoly on overland traffic until 1869, when the transcontinental railroad was completed.
+During this period, the company carried regular mail in addition to express packages, effectively bypassing the Post Office's statutory exclusivity.
+A compromise was eventually reached in which Wells Fargo charged its own fee in addition to federal postage, acknowledging the Post Office's limited ability to serve all regions.

 From 1869 on, package services rapidly moved to the rail, which was faster and cheaper.
 The express office was a universal feature of the staffed railroad station.
 Packages travelled as "head-end" traffic in passenger trains.
 In 1918 the formation of the United States Railroad Administration resulted in a consolidation of all such services into a single agency, which after the war continued as the Railway Express Agency (REA).